mlswg/mls-protocol/draft-barnes-mls-protocol.md

 * Update the group's identity tree and ratchet tree with the new participant's information

-The update secret resulting from this change is the output of a DH computation between the private key for the root of the ratchet tree and the add public key from the previous epoch.
+In the case of ART, an update secret resulting from this change is the output of a DH computation between the private key for the root of the ratchet tree and the add public key from the previous epoch.

+In TreeKEM, an update secret is the result of the key derivation of the private root of the ratchet tree with the previous group shared secret.

 [[ ALTERNATIVE: The sender could also generate the new participant's leaf using a fresh key pair, as opposed to a key pair derived from